Canyon Gift Co., Denali Gift Co. and Denali Outlet Store

 See our stores click here -> www.denalipark.com

 We operate three of the largest gift shops at Denali National Park.
-All of the stores are located in the center of the Denali Park business district.
-The Park business district is located one mile North of the entrance to Denali National Park along a 3/4 mile stretch of the Parks Highway.
+All the stores are in the center of the Denali Park business district.
+The Park business district is located one mile north of the entrance to Denali National Park along a 3/4 mile stretch of the Parks Highway.

-The business district has several lodges including the McKinley Chalets, Denali Canyon Lodge, Denali Princess Lodge, Crowsnest, Grande Denali Lodge and the Denali Bluffs Hotel.
+The business district has several lodges including the McKinley Chalets, Denali Canyon Lodge, Denali Princess Lodge, Grande Denali Lodge and the Denali Bluffs Hotel.
 There are approximately 2000 hotel rooms and a dozen bars and restaurants in this area.
-There is also a liquor store, gas station, two convenience stores, flightseeing operations, river rafting companies and over a dozen gift shops along with other tourist type operations in the area.
+There is also a liquor store, gas station, two convenience stores, flightseeing operations, river rafting companies, dozens of gift shops, and other tourist type operations in the area.

-Over 2500 seasonal employees work in the area and there are over 7000 visitors each day as well.
-Just inside the Park entrance is the Visitor's Access Center, the Interpretive Center, Post Office and the Alaska Railroad Depot.
+Over 4000 seasonal employees work in the area and there are over 7000 visitors each day.
+Just inside the Park entrance is the Visitor's Center, Wilderness Access Center, Post Office, and Alaska Railroad Depot.

-Our businesses are located in the center of all the activity at Denali National Park.
+Our businesses are in the center of all the activity at Denali National Park.
 We are the busiest independent gift shop operation at the Park.
 We offer an exciting, fast-paced work environment you will enjoy and can learn a lot while doing it!
-We have been in business longer than almost everyone in the area - over 26 years now.
+We have been in business longer than almost everyone in the area - this will be our 35th season.

-At the peak of the season we employ over 30 persons.
-We begin accepting applications in January each year for the upcoming summer season.
+At the peak of the season we employ over 20 people.
+We begin accepting applications beginning in January each year for the upcoming summer season.

 We ask only that you have a healthy work ethic and strive to do your job well.
 We encourage a positive attitude.
 People without happy and positive personalities will not like working for us and will very likely not finish the season nor collect a bonus check.
 People who party a lot or have a drug problem will definitely not be with us for long and should not bother to apply!

-Our season runs from early May until mid-September.
-A few employees will begin working in April.
-Most employees will begin working the first and second week of May.
-Some will begin late May or early June.
+Our season runs from early May until mid-late September.
+Most employees will begin work at the end of April.
+A few employees will begin in mid-May.
 Individual employment dates are discussed at the interview and all questions will be answered at that time.

 We will all be working, eating, sleeping, and generally living together for four months.
 This requires positive efforts from everyone to ensure we get along well every day.
 We want everyone to be comfortable in order to make the most of this summer experience.
 We ask that only those persons who truly enjoy working with people, specifically the Alaskan Visitor, apply.
 If you are such a person, please read on!

-The starting wage is $8.00 per hour plus a $1.00 per hour bonus.
-Supervisors earn at least $1.00 per hour over that.
+The starting wages are dependent on your position and are described above.
+Experienced supervisors and managers in the retail or housekeeping industries may be offered lead positions with higher starting wages.
 When factoring the wage scale please note that our Housing Program is one of the least expensive of any business in the Park!!
-This program will put $100's of dollars more in your pocket throughout the summer and is explained further below.
+This program will put $100's of dollars more in your pocket throughout the summer.

 The Bonus is payable at the end of the season in one lump sum less taxes.
-Typical Bonuses run between $400 and $800 per season per employee, depending on the number of hours worked.
-There are a few ways to lose your bonus - among them are: quitting before the end of your contract, stealing, unsatisfactory performance, drug use, or alcohol abuse at work.
-We also go by a "three strike rule" for minor offenses such as being habitually late, leaving work early without permission, disturbing co-workers at the housing complex, etc. This rule is applied by managers as they deem fit.
-You do NOT want to get three strikes!
+Typical Bonuses are around $1200 per season per employee, depending on the number of hours worked.
+There are a few ways to lose your bonus - among them are: quitting before the end of your contract, stealing, unsatisfactory performance, drug use, bad attendance, or alcohol abuse at work.

 Your bonus check will be given to you when you leave the housing complex.
-Before receiving your bonus your cabin and immediate area around your cabin will be inspected for cleanliness and/or damages. any cleaniness or damage problems will be deducted from your bonus - so PLEASE leave your cabin as you found it!!
+Before receiving your bonus your cabin and immediate area around your cabin will be inspected for cleanliness and/or damages.
+You will also be required to clean a portion of the common areas before leaving.
+Any cleaning or repairs will be deducted from your bonus - so PLEASE leave your cabin as you found it!!

-We house our employees in the town of Healy, Alaska.
+We house about 20 of our associates in the town of Healy, Alaska.
 Healy is a small year-round town with a population of about 400.
 It is located ten miles north of the Denali Park business district.
-There is a fire station, medical clinic and State Troopers office in town.
-Also within walking distance from the employee complex are gas stations, restaurants, bars, convenience stores, hotels, etc.
+There is a fire station, medical clinic, pharmacy, bank, and State Troopers office in town.
+Also, within walking distance from the employee complex are a full-service grocery store, gas stations, restaurants, bars, convenience stores, hotels, etc. There are also a few interesting outdoor areas within walking distance of camp.
+Our employees generally throw bon fires several times a year up the road at Dry Creek.
+Otto Lake is a short drive up the road offering boating and biking activities.
+There are several other Park businesses in Healy, notably Holland America Princess, that house a total of about 2500 employees in the town.
+The population of Healy swells to over 4000 each summer.

 ***HOUSING***

 This is an "EMPLOYEE Housing" program.
 We ARE NOT renting cabins, we are charging for EMPLOYEE Housing-- not cabin rent!
-We do not fall under the landlord/tennant laws.
-If you quit or are terminated you must leave the property immediately.
+We do not fall under the landlord/tenant laws.
+If you quit or are terminated, you must leave the property immediately.
 We ONLY house our employees.
-We charge $3 a day ($21 a week) for use of the cabin, showers, main house cooking and internet facilities and utilities.
+We charge $6.50 per day for use of the cabin, bathrooms, main house, kitchen, internet, rec room, and utilities.

 The employee cabins are small wood-framed cabins.
-The cabins have electric heat and lights and a full sized refrigerator.
-We supply mattresses.
-Some have primitive shelving and have been fixed up over the years by the employees.
+Some cabins are in better repair than others.
+The cabins are insulated, sheet rocked, and have electric heat and lights.
+Each cabin also has a refrigerator.
+We supply mattresses and bed frames.
+Some cabins have primitive shelving and have been fixed up over the years by the employees.
 They are clustered together on two acres of land in Healy, Alaska.

 There are usually two persons to a cabin.
 We will try to put compatible personalities into the same living quarters.
 You are free to swap roommates as you become friends with other employees.

 There is a shower house with private shower and toilet rooms.
-The coin operated washer and dryer is in the building as well.
+There are three showers and four toilets available to the 18 to 22 folks living on-site.

 No animals are allowed in the employee housing complex.